-All of our protein suppliers have established humane handling practices, and meet and or exceed the required USDA, American Meat Institute, or the National Chicken Council guidelines for humane handling, including proper food, water, and shelter conditions as well as appropriate veterinary care.
+All of our protein suppliers have established humane handling practices and meet and or exceed the applicable laws, rules and regulations of applicable federal, state and local governments.
+In addition, all suppliers for the U.S. market meet or exceed USDA standards.
+We encourage our suppliers to follow the North American Meat Institute, Beef Quality Assurance, United Egg Producers, and National Chicken Council guidelines for humane handling of animals.
 To help ensure compliance with these guidelines, we require a compliance audit completed by a recognized independent, third-party specialist at each of our protein supplier facilities, at least annually.

 We believe that the humane treatment of animals is an ethical obligation we owe to ourselves and our customers.
-We continue to make significant progress toward achieving species-specific animal welfare goals we have established to fulfill this commitment.
+We continue to make significant progress toward achieving our species-specific animal welfare goals to fulfill this commitment.

 We utilize both internal auditors responsible for supplier evaluations and external third parties who inspect supplier adherence and kitchen practices to ensure quality, food safety, and product specifications.

-We adhere to the best practices for food handling in all of our restaurants, constantly monitor and innovate to improve procedures.
-Our restaurant teams have many touch points to ensure food safety, quality, and freshness through all phases of preparation.
+We adhere to the best practices for food handling in all of our restaurants, and regularly monitor and innovate to improve procedures.
+Our restaurant teams have many touchpoints to ensure food safety, quality, and freshness through all phases of preparation.